DavidKocman36/IRCPhone/test/README.md

 ```
 # Usage

+It is HIGHLY recommended to run the tests AFTER building the program.
+The binary shall be already built and present.

 Launch the test script by:
 `python3 test.py {server} {channel} [-r {identity} {passw}] [-s {stun_turn_server} {turn_username} {turn_password}]`
 The -r argument is optional and is used for proxy registration tests.
 Real proxy id must be provided for successfull tests.
+The -s argument is also optional and is used to test NAT traversal settings.
+Again, real STUN/TURN server and TURN credential must be provided.